Yandex Cloud

 yandex.cloud.mdb.clickhouse.v1.MlModelService.Get

-You can request the cluster ID with a list of clusters in the folder and model name with a list of models in the cluster.
+You can get the cluster ID with a list of clusters in the folder, and the model name, with a list of models in the cluster.

 Creating a modelCreating a model